 Ian has experience crewing and captaining many different types of vessels.
 From private sailing yachts to commercial supply boats and his favorite, the traditionally rigged gaff schooner.
 His journeys saw him cooking on-board yachts for royal families and crossing all of the world’s major oceans.
 He will be glad to share his personal story, the history of Portland, and maritime history as you sail.

-The Eleanor Hawkes is based on the Friendship sloop, also known as a Muscongus Bay sloop or lobster sloop which is a style of gaff-rigged sloop that originated in Friendship, Maine around 1880.
+The Eleanor Hawkes is based on the Friendship sloop, also known as a Muscongus Bay sloop or lobster sloop, which is a traditional style of gaff-rigged sloop that originated in Friendship, Maine around 1880.
 Fishermen in Friendship and neighboring Bremen collectively originated the design, one influenced by the fishing sailboats of Gloucester, Massachusetts, particularly the schooner Fredonia of 1889.

 Although familiar as a pleasure craft today, the Friendship sloop was the traditional fishing boat used off the coast of Maine, especially for lobstering, until the introduction of the gasoline engine early in the 20th century.
 Friendship-area boat builder Wilbur A. Morse produced many examples from the 1880s and into the early 1900s.